singularlogic/child-rescue/README.md

-# child-rescue-backend
+# ChildRescue Platform
-Django application
+The ChildREscue platform follows a modular architecture.
+It is a Django application and utilizes many Django extensions.

-POSTGRES Extensions
+Requires POSTGRES Extensions